About the Journal

 Publication Ethics

-The International Journal of Child Development and Mental Health, CDMH, is a Journal of Child Development and Mental Health from the Ministry of Public Health, Thailand and is published twice a year in the English language.
-We encourage Thai and International scholars, health providers, researchers, and child and mental health development specialists to publish scholarly articles.
-We request that authors read and understand our Ethics Policy before submitting any manuscripts for our journal.
-The CDMH Journal analyzes each submission for plagiarism using the CopyCatch system provided by Thai Jo.
-An important thing for authors to note is that articles should not have already been submitted for publishing in another journal and / or not in the between time of submitting to publlish in other Jornal.
-Our Journal has the following general duties and responsibilities for editors, authors and readers: If any authors or readers have any questions concerning ethical issues, we encourage you to download information from CDMH Journal website: https://he01.tci-thaijo.org/index.php/cdmh/Publicationethics
+The International Journal of Child Development and Mental Health, CDMH, is a Journal under the Child Development and Mental Health from the Ministry of Public Health, Thailand, and is published twice a year in the English language.
+We encourage Thai and International scholars, health providers, researchers, and Child and Mental Health development specialists to publish scholarly articles.
+We request that authors read and understand our Ethics Policy before submitting any manuscripts to our journal.
+The CDMH Journal analyzes each submission for plagiarism using the CopyCatch system provided by ThaiJo.
+An important thing for authors to note is that It is important that all articles have never been previously published elsewhere or submitted to other medical journals at the time of submission If any authors or readers have any questions concerning ethical issues, we encourage you to download information from the CDMH Journal website: https://he01.tci-thaijo.org/index.php/cdmh/Publicationethics or email us at cdmhjournalricd@gmail.com.

 Types of Manuscript